 Based in London’s Luton Airport, easyJet has seen an impressive expansion since its relatively humble beginnings back in 1995.
 The low-cost airline has 28 bases spread out across Europe and along with associated easyJet Switzerland, flies a fleet of over 200 aircraft.
-Most of these are the twin-engined airbus A319 able to carry 128 passengers.
-During 2014 the airline’s fleet carried a staggering 65 million passengers to and from various destinations from all corners of Europe branding it the largest European airline.
+During 2014 the airline’s fleet carried a staggering 65 million passengers from all corners of Europe branding it the largest European airline.

 Its scheduled services boast more than 820 routes throughout more than 30 countries from places as varied as nearby Scotland to Amsterdam to Sicily to Morocco, and a host of other countries and cities on the continent and beyond.
 From the Canaries out in the Atlantic to Cyprus way out in the far reaches of the Mediterranean, easyJet are transporting passengers daily from one side of Europe to the other.

-Speaking of Cyprus, it was Greek Cypriot Stelios Haji-Ioannou who started the enterprise back in 1995 with 2 leased Boeing 737-200 at which time it only served 2 routes from Luton to Glasgow and Edinburgh.
-By 1998 the airline had bought a substantial stake in a Swiss airline called TAE Basle which was swiftly renamed easyJet Switzerland resulting in the airline’s beginning to operate outside the UK with a base in Geneva, Switzerland.
+As a matter of fact, it was Greek Cypriot Stelios Haji-Ioannou who started the enterprise back in 1995.
+The airline started out with 2 leased Boeing 737-200 at which time it only served 2 routes from Luton to Glasgow and Edinburgh.
+By 1998 Easyjet had bought a substantial stake in Swiss airline TAE Basle which was consequently renamed easyJet Switzerland.
+This resulted in the airline’s beginning to operate outside the UK with a base in Geneva, Switzerland.

 An expanding fleet

-EasyJet’s fleet is made up of the twin engined Airbus A319-100 and is the world’s largest operator of this aircraft.
+The primary aircraft in Easyjet’s fleet is the twin engined Airbus A319-100, they are the world’s largest operator of this aircraft.
 Between 2017 and on into 2022 there are further plans for expansion with 2 new additions to the fleet.
 The next years EasyJet will add to their fleet with the Airbus A320neo and A321neo.
 Planes that can respectively carry 186 and 235 passengers.
 This expanded fleet will undoubtedly serve to enhance customer experience even further.
 Rest assured though, EasyJet will keep safety at the core of their business no matter the level of expanse.